 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, right-click a table.
+On the Explore tab, click an environment tile to view its details and tables. - 3.
+In the Data Catalog pane, click a table to see its columns.

-3. Click Add Column/Field.
+5. Click Add Column/Field.

-The Add New Column page appears.
+The Add Column Form appears.